Dynamical Evolution of Planetary Systems: Observational evidence for post-gas evolution of planetary systems

-Studies of planet migration (see chapter by Nelson), suggest what orbital configuration the giant planets should have had at the end of the gas-disk lifetime.
-In fact, because of its larger mass, Jupiter migrates towards the Sun more slowly than Saturn, Uranus and Neptune.
-Thus the giant planets should have had convergent migration relative to each other and the natural outcome of this process is that their orbits locked in mutual mean motion resonances, { where the orbital periods of the planets are in interger numbers ratio} (Morbidelli et al., 2007).
-Thus, the giant planets had to evolve from this primordial multi-resonant configuration to the current one.
-They could have done so only after gas removal, because otherwise gas-driven migration would have brought them back into resonance.
-The so-called Nice model (Morbidelli et al., 2007; Levison et al., 2011; Batygin et al., 2012; Nesvorny and Morbidelli, 2012) explains that this change in orbital configuration of the giant planets happened during a phase of dynamical instability and shows how this instability sculpted the small body populations, as briefly reviewed in Sect.
-4.
+The Solar System holds the most direct evidence of post-gas dynamical evolution.
+The asteroid belt, the Kuiper belt and the Trojans of Jupiter and Neptune all have excited eccentricities and inclinations, which would have been damped by the gas \citep{Adachi1976, Brasser2007} and thus were attained after the disk dissipated.
+Moreover, their orbits are stable with today's orbital configuration of the giant planets, indicating that the planets' orbits were originally different and evolved to the current configuration sometime in the post-gas era of the Solar System.
+Indeed, planet migration theory predicts that the giant planets should have migrated convergently and locked in mutual mean motion resonances, wherein the ratios of orbital periods of the planets are close to ratios of small integers \citep{Morbidelli2007}.
+The giant planets thus must have evolved from this primordial multi-resonant configuration to the current non-resonant one.
+They could have done so only after gas removal; otherwise gas-driven migration would have brought them back into resonance.
+The so-called Nice model \citep{Morbidelli2007,Levison2007,Levison2011,Batygin2012a,Nesvorny2012,Griveaud2024} proposes that this happened during a phase of dynamical instability and shows how this instability sculpted the small body populations.

-The extrasolar planets provide evidence that evolution in orbital configuration after gas-removal is the norm rather than an exception { for} the giant planets of the Solar System.
-The extrasolar giant planets are typically found on eccentric orbits.
-The best explanation for the statistical distribution of their orbital eccentricities is that the observed planets were initially part of a multi giant-planet system which became violent unstable, some of the original planets being ejected or tossed onto undetectable long-period orbits (Ford and Rasio, 2008; Juric and Tremaine, 2008; Chaterjee et al., 2008, Beauge and Nesvorny, 2012).
-These instabilities should have occurred after gas dissipation because otherwise the planet-disk interactions would have re-stabilized the planetary orbits in a new compact configuration with low-eccentricities (Lega et al., 2013).
+Extrasolar planets provide evidence that orbital reconfiguration after gas removal is the norm rather than an exception (Fig.~\ref{fig:cartoon}).
+Extrasolar giant planets are frequently found on eccentric and inclined orbits.
+The best explanation for the statistical distribution of their orbital parameters is that the observed planets were initially part of a multi giant-planet system which became violently unstable, some of the original planets being ejected or tossed onto undetectable long-period orbits \citep{Ford2008,Juric2008,Chatterjee2008,Beauge2012,Pu2021,Li2021}.
+As in the Solar System, these instabilities should have occurred after gas dissipation because otherwise the \hbindex{planet-disk interactions} would have re-stabilized the planetary orbits in a new compact configuration with low-eccentricities \citep{Lega2013}.

-In contrast with extrasolar giant planets, super-Earths typically have orbits with small eccentricities.
-Nevertheless there are two lines of evidence arguing that the vast majority of super-Earth systems (probably more than 90\%) experienced post-gas instabilities { as well} (Izidoro et al., 2017).